Money in Argentina

 |Bond Yield||6.69||0.15 %||Dec 17|

-See all the data and analysis available in each of our Regional and Country reports.
+Get a sample report showing all the data and analysis covered in our Regional and Country reports.

 Consumer prices in October increased 1.1% over the previous month, according to the inflation index elaborated by the National Statistics Institute (INDEC).

 January 18, 2016